Menu Home

 Step 6: Connect the two KERI identifiers using OOBIs (direct service discovery)

-Currently Allie and Brett’s KERI controller nodes (their AID controllers) do not know about each other and must be introduced to begin the trust bond.
+Currently Allie and Brett’s KERI controller nodes (their AID controllers) do not know about each other and must discover each other (be introduced) to be able to see each other, read each other’s key event logs, and use the public keys in those key event logs to verify message signatures.

 To do this you first generate an Out Of Band Introduction (OOBI) value for a given source identifier and then you pass that value to the destination who you want to learn about the location of, or discover, the source.